 Currently, the Argentine health system has 17,845 health units, including those for public management, the private sector, and social security.
 Fragmentation is also done within the subsectors:

-Public subsector - fragmented at the National, Provincial, and Municipal levels, it is subject to regulations issued by different jurisdictions.
+The public subsector - fragmented at the National, Provincial, and Municipal levels, is subject to regulations issued by different jurisdictions.
 It is important to note that one in three people in the country's population does not have social coverage and their care depends exclusively on the public sub-sector.

 Private subsector - in terms of voluntary insurance (prepaid medicine), it is expressed in many entities, with coverage that reaches approximately two million and eight hundred thousand people before its population.